2019 — UT/US

 Shaylee Lawrence Paradigm

-Background: As you may have guessed my name is Shaylee Lawrence (Formally known as Shaylee Tulane) I graduated from Viewmont High in UT in 2012.
-I competed in LD for 4 years and I competed for the University of Utah for 4 years.
+Background: As you may have guessed, my name is Shaylee Lawrence (Formally known as Shaylee Tulane).
+I graduated from Viewmont High in UT in 2012.
+I competed in LD for four years, and I competed for the University of Utah for four years.
+I have coached off and on since 2017.
+I have taken a break since March of 2019.
 I graduated from the U in May 2017.

-General Overview: I am honestly down for anything as long as it is accessible to your opponent.
-I try judge solely off of the flow.
-If the flow doesn't tell me who won, then I will first turn to the framework debate, for LD.
-For policy I will usually default to a risk type paradigm.
-Meaning what is the risk of either the advantages and or disadvantages and then I will evaluate on impact calc.
-I am good with theory, kritiks, CP's, advantage counter-plans etc. Run what you want.
-That being said don't try and kitchen sink someone just for kicks and giggles.
+General Overview: I am honestly down to listen to any argument as long as it is accessible to your opponent.
+I try to judge solely off of the flow.
+If the flow doesn't tell me who won, then I will first turn to the framework debate for LD.
+For policy, I will usually default to a risk type paradigm.
+Meaning what the risk of either the advantages and or disadvantages is.
+From there, I typically default to impact calculus.
+I am good with theory, critics, CP's, advantage counter-plans, etc. Run what you want.
+That being said, don't try and kitchen sink someone just for kicks and giggles.
 Be accessible and reasonable.

-I WILL drop you if you make any racist, sexist, ablest, transphobic, xenophobic, homophobic etc. remarks or create a hostile environment in the round.
+I WILL drop you if you make any racist, sexist, ablest, transphobic, xenophobic, homophobic, etc. remarks or create a hostile environment (this includes targeting comments towards the other team or me)in the round.

-Theory: I like good theory debates.
+Theory: I like ethical theory debates.
 Please don't throw just any theory at me and expect a win.
-For me you need to do a couple things:
+For me, you need to do a couple of things:

-- I do not vote on potential for abuse by default.
-If you are going for theory you need to prove the violation of your interpretation.
-If you want to run potential abuse then please articulate why I prefer it.
+- I do not vote on the potential for abuse by default.
+If you are going for theory, you need to prove the violation of your interpretation.
+If you want to run potential abuse, then please articulate why I prefer it.

-- Theory for me can usually come down to competing interpretations.
+- Theory, for me, usually comes down to competing interpretations.
 But reasonability arguments are fine, but I need some articulation on what I should prefer.

-- Also please have some unique standards.
+- Also, please have some different standards.
 Education/fairness for me are more of impacts to standards.

 - Politics DAs NEED to provide a clear link that is unique and intrinsic to the plan text or the resolution.
 I think it makes the link scenario cleaner.
 I find it harder to vote on politics if I do not have a clear link to the plan text.